epoch-research/epoch-website/about.md

       margin-bottom: 2px;
     }

-    /* Helps focusing the attention when jumping to the miniprofile of a member */ body:not(.clicked) :target {
+    /* Helps directing the attention when jumping to the miniprofile of a member */ body:not(.clicked) :target {
-      /*
-      background-color: #bb888833;
-      */
       box-shadow: 0 0 18px 3px rgb(203 104 253 / 74%);
     }